 - Position paper reference: Weekly Epid.
-Record (2007, 82: 49-60) [pdf 311KB] - Recommended for use in high performing immunization programmes with the capacity to maintain coverage over 80% and where mumps reduction is a public health priority. - If implemented, a combination vaccine of measles, mumps and rubella is recommended.
+Record (2007, 82: 49-60) [pdf 311KB] - Recommended for use in high performing immunization programs with the capacity to maintain coverage over 80% and where mumps reduction is a public health priority. - If implemented, a combination vaccine of measles, mumps and rubella is recommended. - As a general rule, live vaccines should be given either simultaneously, or at intervals of 4 weeks. - Interference may occur between MMR and yellow fever vaccines if they are simultaneously administered to children < 2 years of age.